content-left-bg.png

 Decodable Readers Australia Online Library

 Gumdale State School has a paid subscription to Decodable Readers Australia.
 This platform provides an array of reading material for children to practise their developing reading skills at home.
-Watch this wonderful video that shows you exactly how to support your child when reading at home.
+Watch this wonderful video External link that shows you exactly how to support your child when reading at home.

 Alphabet Picture Mnemonic